project-koku/koku-metrics-operator/docs/csv-description.md

 * PersistentVolumeClaim (PVC) configuration: The KokuMetricsConfig CR can accept a PVC definition and the operator will create and mount the PVC.
 If one is not provided, a default PVC will be created.
 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

+## New in v3.2.0:
+* Support for amd64, arm64, ppc64le, s390x architectures
+* add liveness and readiness probes to controller Pod
+* update pod security settings so that the controller Pod can run in Restricted mode [more info](https://sdk.operatorframework.io/docs/best-practices/pod-security-standards/)

 ## New in v3.1.0:
 * Add service-account authentication type.
 * __Deprecation Notice:__ Basic authentication is deprecated and will be removed in a future version of the operator.